 How long is my commitment?

-This commitment to our First Church Ministry and Operating Fund is a one-year Commitment from January 1, 2020 through December 31, 2020.
+The commitment to our First Church Ministry and Operating Fund is one year from January 1, 2022 through December 31, 2022.

 May I give more than I originally committed?